On This Page[Hide][Show]

 - For the 24 months immediately prior to disability, at least 60% of his or her insured earnings was professional service fee income attributable to the practice of this specialty or sub-specialty.”

-However, it is common for long-term disability plans to use a definition of disability that changes after a certain period.
-This change in definition means that you must prove you cannot perform any occupation.
-The definition commonly changes from your occupation to any after you have received benefits for 24-48 months.
-Here is an example of an “any occupation” definition of disability:
+However, it is common for long-term disability plans to use a definition of disability that changes after a certain period of time.
+This change in definition means that you must prove you cannot perform any kind of work.
+The definition usually changes from your occupation to any occupation after you have received benefits for 24-48 months.
+Here is an example of an “Any Occupation” definition of disability:

 “Disability or Disabled: These terms mean that a current sickness or injury causes physical or mental impairment to such a degree that the covered person is: